Circuitscape/Omniscape.jl/docs/src/usage.md

 **`source_from_resistance`**: One of true, false.
 Should a source layer be derived using the resistance layer?
 If true, sources are calculated as the inverse of the resistance layer, and therefore it is not recommended that your resistance layer contain values less than 1.
 Sources will be set to 0 for all cells with a resistance greater than `r_cutoff` (described below).
 Defaults to false.

-**`resistance_file_is_conductance`:** One of true, false.
+**`resistance_is_conductance`:** One of true, false.
 Defaults to false.
 Specify whether the file specified by `resistance_file` is a conductance (rather than resistance) surface.
 Conductance is the inverse of resistance.
 Note that `r_cutoff` (an optional argument described below) must be in units of resistance even if a conductance file is supplied as input.

 **`r_cutoff`**: The maximum resistance value a cell can have to be included as a source.
 Only applies when `source_from_resistance` = true.
 Defaults to Inf (which allows all cells to be considered as sources regardless of the resistance value).